A matching principle for power transfer in Stochastic Thermodynamics

 where the minimum is taken over skew-symmetric $\Omega$'s.
 The first-order necessary condition for optimality is found by computing the first order variation of the cost and setting it to zero, this is,

-where $\Delta_\Omega$ is any skew-symmetric matrix.
+and $\Delta_\Omega$ any skew-symmetric matrix.
 Therefore, the first-order necessary condition for optimality \eqref{eq:NCFONC} implies that $M$ must be symmetric.
-It follows that an optimal choice\footnote{Throughout, we superscribe $*$ to denote an optimal solution.} $\Omega^*$ must satisfy
+It follows that optimal choice\footnote{Throughout, we superscribe $*$ to denote an optimal solution.} $\Omega^*$ is